torognes/vsearch/README.md

 The latest releases of VSEARCH are available [here](https://github.com/torognes/vsearch/releases).

-Binary executables of VSEARCH are available in the `bin` folder for [GNU/Linux on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.0.0-linux-x86_64) and [Apple Mac OS X on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.0.0-osx-x86_64).
+Executable binaries of VSEARCH are available in the `bin` folder for [GNU/Linux on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.0.0-linux-x86_64) and [Apple Mac OS X on x86-64 systems](https://github.com/torognes/vsearch/blob/master/bin/vsearch-1.0.0-osx-x86_64).
 These binaries include support for  input files compressed by zlib and bzip2 (with files usually ending in .gz or .bz2).

 Download the appropriate binary and make a symbolic link in a folder included in your `$PATH` from `vsearch` to the appropriate binary.
 You may use the following commands (assuming `~/bin` is in your `$PATH`):